zkemail/zk-email-verify/packages/examples/twitter-verifier/README.md

 ## Getting email headers

+### Outlook
 In Outlook, turn on plain text mode.
 Copy paste the 'full email details' into the textbox on the (only client side!) webpage.

+### Gmail and Yahoo
 In gmail and yahoo, download original message then copy paste the contents into the textbox.

 ## Usage
 To use the application, follow the on-screen instructions to generate a proof of Twitter username ownership.
 You'll need to provide an email from Twitter (such as a password reset email) as part of this process.

 In your inbox, find the email from Twitter and click the three dot menu, then "Show original" then "Copy to clipboard".
-If on Outlook, download the original email as .eml and copy it instead.
+If its on Outlook, download the original email as .eml and copy it instead.

-## Suport
+## Support
+If you encounter any issues while using the Twitter Email Verifier.
+Feel free to open an issue on our Github repository or message us in our Telegram groupchat